mlresearch/mlresearch.github.io/pmlr.md

 News
 ----
-{% for volume in data.proceedings %}
+{% for volume in site.data.proceedings %}
 -   As of {{ volume.date }} [Volume {{ volume.number }}]({{ volume.repo }}) **{{ volume.name }}** is available
 {% endfor %}

 Scheduled Volumes
 -----------------

-{% for volume in data.proceedings %}
+{% for volume in site.data.proceedings %}
 -   Volume {{ volume.number }} assigned to **{{ volume.name }}**
 {% endfor %}